The natural progression of rock climbing

 Lead climbing

 Lead climbing is a significant step up in the progression of rock climbing.
-Climbers are required to have more knowledge in rope work, climbing gear, route reading, and risk assessment.
-Apart from having a decent climbing skill, lead belaying is also a critical skill.
-If you fall on lead you can hurt yourself really badly if your belayer is subpar.
+Lead climbers need knowledge of rope work, climbing gear, route reading, and risk assessment.
+Apart from having decent climbing skills, lead belaying is another critical skill.
+If you fall on lead you can hurt yourself badly if your belayer is subpar.

-You don’t want to be one of those climbers who are really good at climbing but horrible at belaying, because you’ll run out of climbing partners really soon.
+You don’t want to be one of those climbers who are good at climbing but horrible at belaying, because you’ll run out of climbing partners soon.

-The danger of lead climbing is significantly higher compared to top-roping, but what can I say… It is way more fun.
+The danger of lead climbing is significantly higher than top-roping, but what can I say… It is way more fun.

 Sport multipitch climbing